 DescriptionThe computer versions of Indiana Jones and the Temple of Doom are conversions of the Atari arcade game based on the second movie in the series.
-As Indy you must complete several cycles of the following 3 types of levels:
+As Indy, the player must complete several cycles of the following three types of levels:

 - Mine level: Whip your way through a mine in order to free children that are held captive.
 Use your whip to swing across chasms, climb ladders, ride along conveyor belts and defend yourself against attacks from Thuggee guards, bats, snakes and the fireball-throwing Mola ram.
 Escape with the mine cart after you've freed all children.